Frequently Asked Questions

 - A film which is no more than 5 minutes long, including titles and credits, and which conforms to the Delivery Requirements, Technical Requirements and Legal Requirements (see below).

-- A completed and signed Entry Form.
+- A completed Entry Form.

 - All necessary Release Forms and Licences